 Tel: 03-6279 7419

-The Kepong Xylarium (KEPw) collection in FRIM was founded in 1918 that marked the historical interest on wood identification and classification of commercial timbers.
-In 1925 that the record on the wood collection was documented systematically and classified separately according to states of origin in the country and those of foreign woods obtained on an exchange basis.
-Click here for more news about Xylarium.
+The Kepong Xylarium (KEPw) collection in FRIM founded in 1918 marked the historical interest on wood identification and classification of commercial timbers.
+Gradual addition to the wood collection was made throughout the years of its collection.
+It was only in 1925 that the record on the wood collection was documented systematically and classified separately according to states of origin in the country and those of foreign woods obtained on an exchange basis.
+By the end of 1945, the collection was recorded at 5, 918 specimens.
+In 1963, a separate collection of wood specimens from East Malaysia (Sabah and Sarawak) was started.
+All the wood samples collected were authenticated and could be cross-referenced to the corresponding voucher specimens kept at the Kepong Herbarium.

 b.
 Function Of Xylarium

-As a reference centre for wood identification services
+As the reference centre for education especially in wood identification courses

-As a reference centre for research in wood anatomy
+As the reference centre for scientific research in wood anatomical study

 c.
 Current Collection & Management

-The wood specimens in the Kepong Xylarium (KEPw) to date are 10,201 from 108 families, 427 genera and 1595 species from Peninsular Malaysia, Sabah and Sarawak.
+The wood specimens in the Kepong Xylarium (KEPw) to date has over 10,000 specimens from 108 families, 426 genera and 1587 species from Peninsular Malaysia, Sabah and Sarawak.
+The collection is preserved in a well-maintained air-conditioned room with low humidity to protect the specimens from damage caused by insect attacks such as mites and fungal infection.